shane-os/my-next-adventure/README.md

 4. Open the Gitpod Integrated Development Environment
 5. In the Git terminal, decide where the cloned directory will be located by entering the change working directory command ($ cd filepath) followed by the desired storage location.
 6. In the Git terminal, use the git clone command ($ git clone) and enter the repository link copied earlier.

+#### Module Requirements
+For the site to run, it requires a set of python modules.
+An individual module can be installed in the Gitpod terminal using the command:

+pip3 install module_name

+To install all required modules, please enter the following command:

+pip3 install -r requiremnts.txt